|

 • Food addictions

-Addiction is a serious disease, but there are effective treatment options available for you and your loved ones.
+Addiction is a severe disease, but effective treatment options are available for you and your loved ones.
 Recovery is possible.
-If you are struggling with addiction or know someone with an addiction, talk to your doctor and/or mental healthcare provider to find the best treatment option and began recovery.
+If you are struggling with addiction or know someone with an addiction, talk to your doctor and/or mental healthcare provider to find the best treatment option and begin recovery.

 References: